 Iris and Bob Jewett approach Parks director Lee Springgate about creating a botanical garden on the Shorts property.
 The City and the Shorts family agree this is a great idea.
 The Jewetts and numerous volunteers launch the Bellevue Botanical Garden Society to promote the creation of Bellevue Botanical Garden.
 The City of Bellevue sets aside 10 acres increasing the total acreage to 17.5.

 In January, the Society incorporates as a 501(c)(3) non-profit in the State of Washington.

 The City of Bellevue and the Bellevue Botanical Garden Society complete the Master Plan for the Garden.
-Saved by the Bellevue Historical Society, the rustic Sharp cabin from early 1900 relocates to the Garden from its former home at NE 8th and 124th Avenue NE.
+The rustic Sharp cabin from early 1900 is saved by the Bellevue Historical Society and relocates to the Garden from its former home at NE 8th and 124th Avenue NE.
 The City of Bellevue sets aside 19 more acres, increasing total acreage to 36.

 The former Shorts’ residence undergoes renovation to become a visitor center.
 The Northwest Perennial Alliance (NPA) installs the Perennial Border.
 The Yao Garden relocates from Kelsey Creek Park to the Garden.
 The Eastside Fuchsia Society installs the Fuchsia Garden.